Manta-Network/docs/docs/guides/Bridge.md

 - If you see "..." or "Syncing to network," wait for your balances to finish loading before trying to transact.
 - Try refreshing the page.

-If all these checks pass and you still can't send transactions, please let us know on discord in the [`#dolphin-testnet`](https://discord.gg/c72QMWEVyY) channel so that we can improve Dolphin!
+If all these checks pass and you still can't send transactions, please let us know on [Discord](https://discord.gg/c72QMWEVyY) so that we can improve Manta and Calamari!

 ## FAQ

-1. What is the Dolphin bridge page?
+1. What is the bridge page?
 Why do I need it?

-   The Dolphin bridge page enables user to bridge assets between other testnet chains and Dolphin Testnet.
-Once assets are on Dolphin Testnet, users can then privatize them to enjoy the on-chain privacy.
+   The bridge page enables user to bridge assets between other chains and Manta or Calamari.
+Once assets are on our network, users can then privatize them to enjoy on-chain privacy.

 2. What are the origin and destination fee?

    The origin fee is a fee paid on the chain you are trying to bridge from.
-The origin fee is paid in the origin chain's native token: DOL on Dolphin, KSM on Kusama, etc.
+The origin fee is paid in the origin chain's native token: KMA on Calamari, KSM on Kusama, etc.
-   The destinatin fee is paid on the chain you are trying to bridge to.
-The destinatin fee is paid in the token you are bridging.
+   The destination fee is paid on the chain you are trying to bridge to.
+The destination fee is paid in the token you are bridging.

 3. When do I need to connect Metamask?